path2prod/java-streams/README.md

 ### 7 - Complex Operations

-* Implement a custom collector that builds a balanced binary search tree.
+* Define a custom collector for enhancing decimal coordeantes transforming to DMM format and joining with colon and wrapped by square brackets.
+Tip: use StringJoiner and `formatCoordinates` for getting expected result.
 * Process a CSV file of sales data and calculate total revenue by product category.
 Input: CSV file with columns for product, category, price, quantity.
 * Find the most frequently occurring word in a text file.
 Input: Path to text file.
-* Implement a sliding window algorithm using streams to find the moving average.
-Input: Array of prices and window size.
 * Flatten a list of lists into a single list using flatMap().
 Input: List<List<Integer>>

 ### 8 - Terminal Operations